muehmar/gradle-openapi-schema/README.md

   to either foldOneOf or foldAnyOf, depending on the used composition.
 * The static factory methods `fromXY` for creating a composed DTO are removed as well as the `withXY` methods for anyOf compositions.
 These DTO's are now created with the Builder too.
-* The constructor for free form DTO's (i.e. Map DTO's) is no package private and thus intentionally not accessible by client code.
+* The constructor for free form DTO's (i.e. Map DTO's) is now package private and thus intentionally not accessible by client code.
 There exists a factory method `fromProperties` now.

 ## Change Log